-- (1) support the concept of a village center with rural surroundings, - (2) reflect the natural characteristics of the land and its suitability for use and development, - (3) provide for the availability of goods and services and employment opportunities for residents, - (4) satisfy housing needs at all levels, - (5) provide recreational opportunities in parks and playgrounds, and in fields, forests, and streams, - (6) provide for the safe and economical provision of public services and the maintenance of a transportation system, - (7) preserve natural areas in sufficient quantity and quality to be self-sustaining ecosystems, and - (8) support farming and forestry and buffer them against conflicts with residential development. - a) New residential development should reflect the objectives of this plan, the purpose of the zoning district in which it is located, and the standards set forth in the municipal subdivision regulations. - b) New commercial and industrial development must conform to all relevant conditions and performance standards enumerated in the municipal zoning bylaw.
+- (1) support the concept of a village center with rural surroundings, - (2) concentrate new development in existing village centers through infill development, mixed use buildings, and reuse of existing properties, - (3) reflect the natural characteristics of the land and its suitability for use and development, - (4) provide for the availability of goods and services and employment opportunities for residents, - (5) satisfy housing needs at all levels, - (6) provide recreational opportunities in parks and playgrounds, and in fields, forests, and streams, - (7) provide for the safe and economical provision of public services and the maintenance of a transportation system, - (8) preserve natural areas in sufficient quantity and quality to be self-sustaining ecosystems, and - (9) support farming and forestry and buffer them against conflicts with residential development. - (10) new residential development should reflect the objectives of this plan, the purpose of the zoning district in which it is located, and the standards set forth in the municipal subdivision regulations. - (11) new commercial and industrial development must conform to all relevant conditions and performance standards enumerated in the municipal zoning bylaw. - (12) small- and mid-scale renewable energy development is appropriate, when well-sited, in many areas of town.
+Large-scale renewable energy facilities are appropriate only in preferred areas.